aramboyajyan/laguna/README.md

-# Luna WordPress framework for custom plugin development
+# Laguna WordPress framework for custom plugin development

 Custom plugin framework that contains many parts WordPress is missing for proper coding of custom plugins.
 Logging, custom admin pages, several security measures, view rendering, flash messaging and more.

 ### Installation and Usage